 1 - Prerequisites

-In the Enterprise version, Codacy works by using Docker running in a containerized environment.
-This process will take around 20 min to complete, from an empty machine to a fully working Codacy installation.
+Codacy works by using Docker running in a containerized environment.
+This setup process will take around 20 min to complete, from an empty machine to a running Codacy installation.

 1.1 - Hardware